 - Representing a coal company in litigation under NEPA and other federal public lands law related to future operations in the Powder River Basin.

 - Representing a corporation at the Berry's Creek Study Area, a complex multi-party contaminated sediment CERCLA site.

 - Serving as Clean Water Act regulatory and litigation counsel to multiple national trade associations serving agriculture and forestry.

 Prior engagements of note include:

-- Defending a natural gas company in a threatened Clean Water Act citizen suit related to operations in the Marcellus shale.
+- Defending a large natural gas producer in avoiding threatened Clean Water Act citizen suits related to hydraulic fracturing operations in the Marcellus shale.

 - Litigating the first Endangered Species Act citizen suit against a wind energy project.

 - Defending a Fortune 50 company in a citizen group challenge to the company's environmental remediation activities at a historical industrial facility.